xo/usql/README.md

 other project as an "official" client) using the core `usql` source tree.

-Please refer to [main.go](main.go) to see how `usql` puts together its packages. `usql`'s code is also well-documented -- please refer to the [GoDoc listing][godoc] for an overview of the various packages and APIs.
+Please refer to [main.go](main.go) to see how `usql` puts together its packages. `usql`'s code is also well-documented -- please refer to the [Go reference][goref-usql] for an overview of the various packages and APIs.

 ## Database Support